Residential Fireplaces & Gas Logs

 Our general service removes everything on the inside of the combustion chamber.
-The pilot and the burners are inspected and cleaned.
+The pilot and also the burners are inspected and cleaned.
 Then, the fireplace box is vacuumed.
 Also, the fireplace burners and logs are thoroughly cleaned.
 All safety switches are checked to make sure they are working properly.
 Then, everything is put back together in working order.
 We will clean the glass doors.
-If applicable, the pilot light is then lit and tested.
+If applicable, the pilot light is then lit and also tested.
 The entire fireplace system is monitored to confirm that everything is working correctly together.

 3. Can I complete my own service my gas fireplace?

 Yes.
 There are a few things that you can do yourself.

 Clean glass doors once a month.
 Failing to clean in a timely manner will cause your glass to become permanently cloudy.